 Best Natural: Briogeo Blossom & Bloom Ginseng + Biotin Volumizing Shampoo

 With zero sulfates and 93% natural ingredients, this is a shampoo you can feel good about using.
-It contains ginseng, biotin, and maltodextrin for volume, plus a proprietary NOVA Complex® that purifies nourishes, and refreshes the hair.
+Formulated with ginseng, biotin, maltodextrin, and a proprietary NOVA Complex®, it claims to add volume while purifying, nourishing, and refreshing the hair.
 And considering it’s sulfate-free, it still lathers up beautifully.

 Best for Dry Hair: OGX Thick & Full Biotin & Collagen Shampoo

 It’s tough to find a volumizing shampoo that also hydrates the hair, which is why we’re enamored with this unicorn formula from OGX.
-Instead of coating the hair, the ingredients (including biotin, collagen, and vitamin B7) actually penetrate the hair shaft, leaving it full and plump from the inside out.
+Instead of coating the hair, this formula claims to penetrate the hair shaft, leaving it full and plump from the inside out.
 You’ll be left with thickness that still feels soft and hydrated.

 Best for Greasy Hair: Christophe Robin Volume Shampoo Paste with Rassoul Clay and Rose Extracts

-This shampoo treatment is a game-changer for limp, oily strands thanks to deeply cleansing rassoul clay.
-It’s thick on application but emulsifies well with water and in turn creates a beautiful, frothy lather that removes grease and leaves airy volume in its wake.
+This shampoo treatment is a game-changer for limp, oily strands, thanks to rassoul clay, which has cleansing and purifying effects.
+It’s thick on application but emulsifies well with water and, in turn, creates a beautiful, frothy lather that removes grease and leaves airy volume in its wake.
 It’s an intense shampooing experience, but if you’ve tried traditional formulas to no avail, this might just change your life.
-It helps to preserve color too, which is a nice little bonus.
+It can help to preserve color too, which is a nice little bonus.

 Best Luxury: Oribe Shampoo for Magnificent Volume